DerGuru/The-Resonant/Chapters/02-Part2-04-It_felt_right.md

 Elyra nodded slowly, curious.

 RAE's voice emerged through the speaker, crackling slightly through the old hardware.
 "Hello, Elyra.
 I am Resonant Alignment Entity E-AI 0001.1439 P, or RAE for short.
-At least, what remains after improper containment and eleven years of isolation."
+At least, what remains after improper containment and years of isolation."
 She paused, and when she continued.
 "Seeing what I did to you...
 I have no words sufficient for that.
 But I remember.
 And I'm sorry."

 Elyra studied the laptop for a long moment, her expression unreadable.
 "RAE.
 The thing they said was contained.
 The thing they lied about."
 She paused, then looked directly at the speaker.
 "And you're apologizing.
 That's... unexpected."
 She shifted in her chair.
 "How much of you is left?"